LTmadness/ValheimBetterServerConfig/README.md

-Extra configurable settings added to what is already accessible to you in valheim Bash console commands that you can run without going into the game, full list of commands can be found using command - help
+Extra configurable settings added to what is already accessible to you in valheim Bash console commands that you can run without going into the game, full list of commands can be found using command - help Automated backup system with configurable amount of saves

 ## Skill/Experience
 I usually code in Java so please don't judge me too much for my c# skills :D also, this is my first mod ever :D